 - PANEL: Open Data--Standards, Opportunities and Challenges

-This year's keynote speakers will be Dawn Field (Göteborg University), known for her work on open data and interoperability, and Nick Loman (University of Birmingham), a vocal proponent of open genomic data in healthcare who heads the Zibra project, and Madeleine Ball (Open Humans), who is dedicated to opening human health data.
+This year's keynote speakers will be Nick Loman (University of Birmingham), a vocal proponent of open genomic data in healthcare who heads the Zibra project, and Madeleine Ball (Open Humans), who is dedicated to opening human health data.

 To attend BOSC 2017, you need to register for ISMB/ECCB 2017.
 You can register for the full meeting (July 21-25) or just the first two full days (July 22-23).